woodysee/delivery-and-debts/README.md

 You lose if you are unable to repay your debt before lunch time ends (i.e. the default duration of 60 seconds).

-You lose if you willingly declare bankruptcy be clicking the red x square button on the top left hand corner of the screen.
+You lose if you willingly declare bankruptcy by clicking the red x square button on the top left hand corner of the screen.

 You win if you are able to repay your debt by the end of lunch time.